BorisMolch/pfrontend-temp/content/blog/join-a-fully-funded-phd-on-ai-for-immersive-music-as-patchxr-partners-with-queen-mary-university-of-london.md

 date = 2021-12-17T05:00:00Z
-description = "In a unique research opportunity, we're proud to partner with Queen Mary University of London to offer a fully-funded, 4-year doctorate with the topic \" Multimodal AI for musical collaboration in immersive environments.\" Here's how to apply." image = "/uploads/mileend.jpg" title = "Join a fully-funded PhD on AI for immersive music, as PatchXR partners with Queen Mary University of London" type = "post"
+description = "In a unique research opportunity, we're proud to partner with Queen Mary University of London to offer a fully-funded, 4-year doctorate with the topic \" Multimodal AI for musical collaboration in immersive environments.\" Here's how to apply." image = "/uploads/mileend.jpg" title = "Apply for a fully-funded PhD on AI for immersive music, as PatchXR partners with Queen Mary University of London" type = "post"

 +++